Shashin99/Explore_the_Space/README.md

       npm test

 ##  Deployment
- - This application is deployed on ............... and can be accessed here. link
+ - This application is deployed on Netlify and can be accessed here. -> https://the-space-explore.netlify.app/

 ## Additional Notes
  - This project was developed as an assignment to showcase frontend development skills and API integration.